aOdoom/endometriosis-screening-analysis/README.md

 The most actionable finding was that 2,145 of 4,079 endometriosis patients (52.6%) presented with both abnormal hormone levels and menstrual irregularity.
 This symptom cluster captured over half of endometriosis cases, whereas individual factors showed minimal predictive value.

 A limiting factor was the minimum age of 18 in the dataset.
 Endometriosis symptoms often appear in adolescence; therefore, collecting data on individuals younger than 18 may reveal earlier patterns of symptom onset.
 Additionally, data on PMDD screening would be valuable, as it is a known comorbidity.
 Understanding this relationship may improve initial diagnoses and strengthen treatment options for both conditions.
+Synthetic data is also a limitation as it does not represent real-world conditions.

 ## Conclusion

 Individuals presenting with both abnormal hormone levels and menstrual irregularity should be prioritized for endometriosis screening, as this combination captured over 50% of diagnosed cases.
 Single factors such as BMI and age did not reliably distinguish between groups, reinforcing that combination screening is more effective than relying on individual symptoms.

+## Next Steps

+I would want to explore how likely an individual is to have fibroids if they have an endometriosis diagnosis.